dtsp-smart-meter/server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.ddes.smart-meter.smart-meter' is invalid and this project uses 'com.ddes.smart_meter.smart_meter' instead.
+* The original package name 'com.ddes.smart-meter.smart-meter' is invalid and this project uses 'com.ddes.smartMeter.smart_meter' instead.

 # Getting Started